 Our course is available for individual and group schooling sessions.

 WE ARE (subject to weather conditions) OPEN FOR SCHOOLING

-OPENING TIMES: Middle of March until Monday 30th October all subject to ground conditions.
+OPENING TIMES: Middle of March until end of 31st October all subject to ground conditions.

 Summer times (May-August); Monday-Saturday 8.00am-8pm, Sunday 8.00am-8.00pm